Bikeway controversies: Effectiveness in encouraging cycling

 There are many factors, such as cycle tracks and other cycling infrastructure, which contribute to cycling levels.
-A number of cities have demonstrated that particular cycle tracks will increase bike traffic on those routes, as shown, for example, in Montreal, New York City and Copenhagen.
+A number of cities have demonstrated that particular cycle tracks will increase bike traffic on those routes.

 Bike usage increased by 40% in areas of Montreal where the city invested in bike paths and lanes.
 In Copenhagen bike traffic increased by about 20% because of the construction of cycle tracks.
 The construction of separated bike lanes on Dunsmuir Street and Viaduct in Vancouver, Canada, saw bike traffic volumes on the street more than double from before the construction.
 NYC likewise saw cycling rates nearly triple on weekdays and doubled on weekends when the bike path was installed alongside Prospect Park West.

 Seville, Spain, is an example of what is possible on a city scale when a large investment is made in cycling infrastructure over a short period of time.
 In 2006 there were around 6000 bike trips made daily in the city of around 700,000.
 By 2009 there were about 50,000 daily bike trips.
 During those three years 8 urban bike paths totaling 70 km were built; the city centre was closed to motorised traffic; school projects were funded to create safe school paths; traffic calming measures were provided in school districts and the bicycle sharing system 'Sevici' was launched.
 The combination of all these factors helped to create a dramatic change in cycling rates.

+As more cycle tracks are built in North American cities, more research is being conducted on the uptake and safety of cycle tracks.
+North American cities that have recently installed cycle tracks have seen significant growth in cyclists using these roads.

 After a certain trip modal share it may take more than just installing cycle tracks to create large increases in cycle rates.
 Cycling rates in the Netherlands peaked in the 1960s and dropped dramatically until the mid-1970s.
-The decline in bicycle use was "not only caused by mass motorization but also by the related, fairly unco-ordinated process of urbanization and by scores of social, spatial and economic developments", such as a decrease in population density and increased travel distances.
+The decline in bicycle use was "not only caused by mass motorization but also by the related, fairly uncoordinated process of urbanization and by scores of social, spatial and economic developments", such as a decrease in population density and increased travel distances.
 The bicycle was almost completely left out of the national government's vision.
 Certain cities, however, such as Amsterdam and Eindhoven, were slowly implementing more bicycle-positive policies: for example, bike-only streets and allowing cyclists to ignore one way streets.
 Throughout the 70s cycling rates increased, but the investments in bike paths made in the subsequent period had less effect.
 Between the late 1980s and early 1990s the Netherlands spent 1.5 billion guilders (US$945 million) on cycling infrastructure, yet cycling levels stayed practically the same.